Why Adalo Works for Building a Streaming App

-This comprehensive tutorial walks you through building a fully functional video streaming platform using Adalo's no-code platform.
-You'll create a Hulu-style app with video playback, multi-user profiles, subscription payments, watchlists, and cross-platform publishing—all without writing a single line of code.
+This comprehensive tutorial walks you through building a fully functional video streaming platform.
+You'll create a Hulu-style app with video playback, multi-user profiles, subscription payments, watchlists, and cross-platform publishing—all using visual drag-and-drop tools that work as easily as PowerPoint.

 Key Takeaways

-- Build a production-ready streaming app in 2-5 weeks using Adalo's visual builder
+- Build a production-ready streaming app in 2-5 weeks using Adalo's visual builder, with one codebase publishing to web, iOS, and Android

-- Implement subscription payments with Stripe integration for monetization
+- Implement subscription payments with Stripe integration and leverage unlimited database records on paid plans for content libraries and viewing history

-- Launch your streaming platform for $36/month (annual billing) on the Starter plan
+- Launch your streaming platform for $36/month (annual billing) with no usage-based charges or bill shock

 Prerequisites and Initial Setup